cml87/SpringCore_111_forJenkins/README.md

 if we want to test the classA above, we'll not be able to inject from outside a dummy classB for unit testing.

+## Loose coupling
+The first step towards loose coupling is the use of interfaces.
+Put the methods of a class we are interested on in and interface and make that class to implement this interface.
+Then, use the interface reference, whenever we need to use a method of this class.